ReactiveDrop/developer.reactivedrop.com/hoiaf.md

    1. The mission score is multiplied by the challenge multiplier raised to the Challenge Contribution'th power.
    1. If the mission has a multiplier for the ruleset, the mission score is multiplied by that value.
    1. The mission score is added to the points earned for the mission before diminishing returns for repeating a mission are calculated.
+- Added a new system where dynamic multipliers can be assigned to challenges that change their difficulty based on factors other than mission settings.
 - Initial endless mission ratings defined:
    | Mission | Base Multiplier | Score Multiplier | Min Score | Max Score | Exponent | Difficulty Contribution | Challenge Contribution | ASBI Multiplier | Changes |
    | ------- | --------------- | ---------------- | --------- | --------- | -------- | ----------------------- | ---------------------- | --------------- | ------- |